sachsenhofer/microservice_python/README.md

 # microservice_python

-This is a template to build a microservice appliation for Python.
+This is a template to build a Python microservice application.

 <br>
 Checkout repository: